m-bosk/ndn-cxx/docs/code-style.rst

         } // namespace example

-    Note that code inside the namespace is **not** indented.
+    Note that code inside namespace is **not** indented.
 Avoid the following:

     .. code-block:: c++

-        // WRONG
+        // NOT
         //
         // namespace example {
         //